HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Real-Time Volume Graphics
 - Computer Graphics from Scratch - A Programmer's Introduction to 3D Rendering
 - 3D Game Engine Design - A Practical Approach to Real-Time Computer Graphics
+- Real-Time Cameras - A Guide for Game Designers and Developers